Michael C. Rodriguez

 Campbell Leadership Chair in Education and Human Development (1/1/2013 - 6/30/2016)

 56 East River Rd

 I focus much of my research on understanding the psychometric properties of tests.
 This work has included research on the effects of item formats and the use of constructed-response versus multiple-choice items.
 I have a strong interest in applied measurement, spending a good deal of time working with schools and school districts to develop methods for improving their use of large-scale test information for planning and evaluation.
-I also continue to work on issues related to assessment of students with disabilities and the design of Modified Assessments.
-I am doing research with Graduate Students on MN Latino youth and their involvement in out-of-school activities.
-I currently chair the Technical Advisory Committee of the GRE for ETS and the Assessment Certification Advisory Panel for the National Board of Professional Teaching Standards.
-I work with a USAID project developing the national assessment program in
+I also continue to work on issues related to improving accessibility of assessment of students with disabilities and English language learners.
+I also lead a Youth Development Research Group, examining multiple aspects of youth development, social-emotional skills, and important educational outcomes.
+I currently provide advisory support to the National Board of Professional Teaching Standards, the National Assessment of Educational Progress (ETS), the US Defense Department on military personnel testing, and the Buros Center for Testing.

 Awards include: 2009 Award for Outstanding Contributions to Postbaccalaureate, Graduate, and Professional Education, University of Minnesota; 2008 Robert H. Beck Faculty Teaching Award, College of Education and Human Development Alumni Society; 2005 Albert J. Harris Research Award of the International Reading Association; and 2004 Community Service Award,